 - Add a taster of new food- I often add a slice of cucumber or one spinach leaf.
 It mostly boomerangs back, but it adds variety and offers that much needed repeated exposure.

 - Give a choice of two options (even if they always choose the same one!).
-‘Would you like a ham sandwich or crackers and cheese’.
+‘Would you like a ham sandwich or a turkey sandwich?’.
 You never know when they’ll be ready to try something new, and it helps them feel part of the process!

 - Never ask ‘what would you like for lunch!
 You’ll get an easy answer every time.